 Sister Valerie Zottola is our Volunteer Coordinator at Casa San José.
 Professionally, the majority of her adult life has been devoted to teaching and administering in elementary, high school and junior college education.
 She has a Bachelor’s degree in Business Education; a Master’s degree in Counselor Education; a Post Graduate Certificate in Christian Spirituality and Spiritual Direction, along with numerous graduate credits in theology.
 She served 14 years as Principal of Holy Rosary Elementary School, and helped to create the Crossroads Foundation which supports impoverished elementary age students in their Catholic high school education.
 As a Sister of St. Joseph, she is dedicated to serving those most in need, which is what drew her to Casa San José.
 Casa San José is doing an incredible work that few if any in this area are addressing—supporting undocumented Latino immigrants.
 The love that the staff have for those whom they serve became clear to her when she first visited Casa San José—which is why she asked the leadership of the Congregation of St. Joseph to let her offer her services there.

-Monica Ruiz is the Civic Engagement and Community Organizer at Casa San José.
+Monica Ruiz is the Executive Director at Casa San José.
 Monica has been working with the Latino community for over 15 years.
 She started at Casa San José as the Service Coordinator for ISAC (Immigrant Services and Connections).
 Previously, Monica worked for Catholic Charities as a Chemical Dependency/Mental Health Case Manager with Latino youth.
 Prior to that, she worked as an Employment and Training Case Manager.

 Monica has also been a powerful advocate for Latinos on legal, housing, development, and educational issues.
 She fights for those facing deportation proceedings and launches projects to assist women, youth and high school students.
 In addition, she partners with political, labor, religious, and law enforcement leadership to make Pittsburgh stronger and more welcoming to all.
 Monica earned her Bachelor’s degree in Social Work from the University of Pittsburgh with a concentration in Psychology, and a Master’s degree in Social Work with a focus on Community Organizing and Social Action.
 She has also been part of the Neighborworks Leadership Collaboratory and received training in Community Engagement and Community and Neighborhood Revitalization.